singhsidhukuldeep/singhsidhukuldeep.github.io/docs/Interview-Questions/Probability.md

 So if we had 2 roles, average score would be:

 ```
-[We role again of current score is less than 3.4]
+[We role again if current score is less than 3.4]
 (3.5)*(1/6) + (3.5)*(1/6) + (3.5)*(1/6)
 +
 (4)*(1/6) + (5)*(1/6) + (6)*(1/6) [Decide not to role again]